 Cutting the copy down

-This is because the spoken language is full of repetition.
-So, for example, if you’re trying to explain a concept in a podcast episode, you’ll make your point, back it up with examples or a story, and then you’ll repeat that point again to wrap up and make sure the message hits home.
-And there’s nothing wrong with that – it’s just the nature of how we speak, and it’s important that we speak in that way because repetition is key to our learning.
+The spoken language is – by its nature – full of repetition.
+When you’re explaining a concept or an idea in a podcast episode, you’ll make your point, back it up with an example or a story, and then most probably repeat that point again to wrap things up and make sure the message hits home.
+And there’s nothing wrong with that – it’s just the nature of how we speak!
+In fact, it’s crucial that we do because repetition is key to our learning.

-But when you’re creating content that’s meant to be read, rather than listened to, repetition looks and feels redundant.
-When you think about it, it’s just not necessary.
-You can go back and re-read a point as many times as you like!
-Repetition makes the text heavier, boring, and less engaging for the reader, so you want to get rid of it as much as you can.
+But when you’re creating content that’s meant to be read (rather than listened to) repetition looks and feels redundant.
+When you think about it, it’s just not necessary because you can go back and re-read a point as many times as you like!
+Repetition makes the text heavier, boring, and less engaging for the reader, so train yourself to spot it and get rid of it.

 Giving the copy some initial structure

-So, for example, if the podcast episode was an How-to episode covering 5 points to do something, each one of those points becomes a sub-heading.
-And any text that belongs to that topic will, for now, sit under that sub-heading.
-You’re looking at your copy logically and structurally.
+For example, if the podcast episode was a ‘How to’ piece of content covering five points to do something, turn each of those five points into a sub-heading.
+The text that falls under that heading will, for now, sit under that sub-heading.

-By the end of this pass, you’ll be looking at a rough version of a draft blog post with a clear backbone and structure.
-If you were to write a post from scratch that’s probably what it would look like.
-And in terms of word count, you’ll have probably cut the copy down by another 1,000-1,500 words.
+By the end of this pass, you’ll be looking at a draft version of a blog post with a clear backbone and structure.
+If you were to write a piece from scratch, this is probably what it would look like.
+And in terms of word count, you’ll have cut the copy down by another 1,000-1,500 words.
 So, congratulations – we’re getting closer to the final goal!

-With every blog post I work on, I always do at least 3 rounds of editing:
+With every blog post I write or re-purpose, I always do at least three rounds of editing:

 - Structural edit.